certik/math_notes/08-infinite-bottom-up.md

 This contradiction implies that $n$ cannot be finite; hence, the Hilbert space must be infinite-dimensional, such as $L^2(\mathbb{R}^3)$.

 ## Form of $X_i$ and $P_i$

+The Stone-von Neumann theorem says that $X_i$ and $P_i$ are uniquely determined as below, except a unitary transformation.

 In the position representation on $L^2(\mathbb{R}^3)$: